Exhibition of Achievements of National Economy: 1935–1939 construction

-The exhibition was established February 17, 1935 as the All-Union Agricultural Exhibition (VSKhV) (Всесоюзная сельско-хозяйственная выставка; Vsesoyuznaya selsko-khozyaystvennaya vystavka).
+The exhibition was established on February 17, 1935 as the All-Union Agricultural Exhibition (VSKhV) (Всесоюзная сельско-хозяйственная выставка; Vsesoyuznaya selsko-khozyaystvennaya vystavka).
 An existing site (then known as Ostankino Park, a country territory recently incorporated into the city limits), was approved in August 1935.
-The master plan by Vyacheslav Oltarzhevsky was approved in April 1936, and the first show season was announced to begin in July 1937 and was designed as a "City of Exhibitions" with streets and public spaces, which was very common in the 1930s of the 20th century.
+The master plan by Vyacheslav Oltarzhevsky was approved in April 1936, and the first show season was announced to begin in July 1937 and was designed as a "City of Exhibitions" with streets and public spaces, which was very common in the 1930s.
 However, plans did not materialise, and three weeks before the deadline Joseph Stalin personally postponed the exhibition by one year (to August 1938).
 It seemed that this time everything would be ready on time, but again the builders failed to complete their work, and regional authorities failed to select and deliver proper exhibits.
 Some pavilions and the 1937 entrance gates by Oltarzhevsky were torn down to be replaced with more appropriate structures (most pavilions were criticised for having no windows).
 According to Oltarzhevsky's original plan, all of the pavilions were to be constructed from wood.
 In 1938, a government commission examined the construction and decided that it did not suit the ideological direction of the moment.
 The exhibition was considered too modest and too temporary.
 Oltarzhevsky was arrested, together with the Commissar for Agriculture and his staff, and eventually released in 1943.
 Later, he worked on the 1947-1953 Moscow skyscraper project.

 As a result, in August 1938 Nikita Khrushchev, addressing the assembled Supreme Soviet of the Soviet Union, declared that the site was not ready, and the opening was postponed until August 1939.
-It finally opened on 1 August 1939, and was open to the public between 08:00 and 23:00 until 25 October with a daily attendance of 40,000.
-The 1940 and 1941 seasons followed but following German invasion in 1941 the exhibition was closed until the end of World War II.
+It finally opened on 1 August 1939, and was open to the public until 25 October.
+The 1940 and 1941 seasons followed, but following German invasion in 1941 the exhibition had to be closed until the end of World War II.

 1939 pavilions, as presented in 1950 album and today: